Creating your Web App Project

 Start by creating a folder for your project.
 Call it Hello Ootle Project

-Next, launch VS Code and select the Open Folder
+Next, launch VS Code and select the Open Folder option from the File menu.
+Open the folder you just created.

-.
+Next, select the Terminal menu and choose New Terminal.
 This will open a terminal at the bottom of your VS Code window.

 Create a React project

-The quickest way to set up a new React project is to leverage vite
+The quickest way to set up a new React project is to leverage vite to do so.

-In the terminal, run the following command below, and select Y
+In the terminal, run the following command below, and select Y to continue

 When you run this command, you'll be likely asked to install the following.
-Select Y
+Select Y to continue

 You'll be asked to enter a project name.
-You can call it what you like but to make it easy to follow along, let's call it the 'helloootle-app
+You can call it what you like but to make it easy to follow along, let's call it the 'helloootle-app.

-from the list of options:
+React from the list of options:

 ?
 Select a framework: › - Use arrow-keys.
 Return to submit.